vizicist/spacepalettepro/doc/building_controller.md

 <h1>Building the Controller of the Space Palette Pro</h1>
-These are the steps to building just the controller, assuming you've collected all the necessary parts.
+These are the steps to building just the controller, assuming you've collected all the necessary parts as specifid in the <a href="parts.pdf">parts list</a>.
 <p>
 <hr><hr>
 Here's all the parts laid out